White Sox vs. Angels Player Props Betting Odds

 Robert Stats

-- Robert will look for his fifth straight game with a hit in this matchup.
-During his last five outings he is batting .400 with three home runs, a walk and four RBI.
+- Robert will look for his sixth straight game with a hit in this contest.
+During his last five outings he is hitting .421 with four home runs and five RBI.

 Robert Recent Games